 On the plus side, there’s little difference between the OnePlus 7 and the OnePlus 7 Pro in hardware terms.
 Both phones have the fast Snapdragon 855 processor, and though the OnePlus 7 misses out on 12GB of RAM, it still has the option for 6GB and 8GB of RAM, and storage options of 128GB and 256GB.
 The OnePlus 7 also comes with OnePlus’ improved in-display fingerprint scanner.

-Updated on May 17, 2019: The OnePlus 7 Pro is now available for sale.
+Updated on June 11, 2019: The OnePlus 7 Pro is now available in the Almond color in the U.S.